The last hope for elephants: Can a Chinese law help stop the slaughter in Africa?

 Years of catastrophic illegal poaching have pushed African elephants closer and closer to extinction.

-More than 30,000 have been killed annually since at least 2010, according to a consortium of conservation organizations, known as Great Elephant Census.
+More than 30,000 have been killed annually since at least 2010, according to a study known as Great Elephant Census.

 But 2018 was supposed to be a banner year for elephant conservation.